The Hymns and Carols of Christmas

 8. All honour, glory, might, and power.

-9. All you that are to mirth inclined.
-[All You That Are To Mirth Inclined]
+9. All You That Are To Mirth Inclined.

 10. All you that live must learn to die.

-11. Arise, and hail the sacred day.
-[Arise, And Hail The Sacred Day]
+11. Arise, And Hail The Sacred Day.

-12. As I pass'd by a river side.
-[The Carnal and the Crane]
+12. As I Pass'd By A River Side [The Carnal and the Crane]

 16. Attend, good people, now I pray.

-17. Away dark thoughts, awake my jys.
-[Away, Dark Thoughts, Awake My Joys]
+17. Away, Dark Thoughts, Awake My Joys

-18. Behold the grace appears.
-[Behold The Grace Appears]
+18. Behold The Grace Appears.

-19. Christians awake! salute the happy morn.
-[Christians Awake Salute The Happy Morn]
+19. Christians Awake Salute The Happy Morn.

-21. Come, behold the virgin Mother.
-[Come Behold The Virgin Mother]
+21. Come, Behold The Virgin Mother.

 23. From the High Priest an armed band.